pudkrong/weather_station/README.md

    npm start
    ```

-## Environment Variables

-- `LINE_ACCESS_TOKEN`: Access token for LINE Notify.
-- `USER_OR_GROUP_ID`: User or Group ID which you want to send message to
-- `LATITUDE`: Latitude coordinates for the weather location.
-- `LONGITUDE`: Longitude coordinates for the weather location.
-- `TIMEZONE`: Timezone of the location (default: GMT).

 ## Features

 - Fetches current weather information and a 5-hour forecast.
-- Notifies the information using LINE Message API.
+- Notifies the information using Telegram Bot API.